Nirvana55/python-DSA/list/Readme.md

 # things to keep in the mind when modify list:

 -> never modify the list when iterating
--> why ? cause when you do that the loop will just continue and the iterator wont know abt it and keep on do the task that is assigned
+-> why ? cause when you do that the loop will just continue and the iterator wont know abt it and keep on removing the element from the main list
--> which can cause a issue.
+-> which can cause a issue when we only want one element to removed (other element can also be missing) or any other scenario.
 -> link for full description: https://stackoverflow.com/questions/10812272/modifying-a-list-while-iterating-over-it-why-not